 Certified Schools can access this webinar by logging into the learning hub.

-This webinar will provide designated safeguarding leads, senior leaders and teachers with an understanding of the four categories of online risk as defined by Keeping children safe in education, including what approaches schools can take to help safeguard children from harm.
+This webinar will provide designated safeguarding leads, senior leaders and teachers with an understanding of the four categories of online risk as defined by Keeping children safe in education, including what approaches schools and colleges can take to help safeguard children from harm.

-Keeping children safe in education makes it a statutory requirement that schools safeguard children from potentially harmful and inappropriate online material.
+Keeping children safe in education makes it a statutory requirement that schools safeguard children and young people from potentially harmful and inappropriate online material.
 The guidance states that whilst the breadth of issues classified within online safety is considerable and ever-evolving, they can be categorised into four areas of risk; content, contact, conduct and commerce.

 In this webinar, Gary Henderson, a cyber security expert with over 20 years’ experience working in education, explains what the four Cs of online risk are, how schools can keep pupils safe and what advice they can provide parents and carers to help support a whole-school community approach.